Mechanic Agent Skills

 Close and reopen your AI coding tool.
 Skills are loaded when a session starts, so you need to restart for the new skill to take effect.

-## Using the skill
+## Using the skills

 * **Just ask naturally.** Say something like "help me build a Mechanic task that auto-tags orders over $100" and your assistant will use the skill's patterns automatically.